torkan2023/myfreinds/README.md

 def subtract(a, b):a 1303454 number b=a
      a -

- multiply(a, b): AMIN book 100 120 program
+ multiply(a, b): AMIN book 100 120 program file
     return a *

  divide(a, b):